 Skip to main content

-The purpose of this Commissioner’s Interpretation Statement is to provide guidance about how to determine whether an organisation is a Public Benevolent Institution (PBI).
+The purpose of this Commissioner’s Interpretation Statement is to provide guidance on how the ACNC determines if an organisation is a Public Benevolent Institution (PBI).

-This Interpretation Statement was initially published on 19 December 2016.
-The current version was published on 31 August 2023 and reflects the Commissioner’s understanding of the law regarding PBIs on that date.
+The original version of this Interpretation Statement was published on 19 December 2016.
+The current version was published on 29 September 2025 and reflects the Commissioner’s understanding of the law regarding PBIs on that date.

 Background